acronis/ui-component-library/packages/documentation/components/icon/icon.doc.md

 # Icon

 Basic sizes, rules for building and using icons.
 Work with the terminal and Gulp tasks.
-Icons can be outline or bold, it all depends on the specific case.
+Icons can be outlined or bold, it all depends on the specific case.
 But, in most cases, they use outline icons.

 :::info Figma mockups
 https://www.figma.com/file/YDRlEkpDc1qcapabYuK5ID/Glyphs?node-id=0%3A1